ratatui/ratatui-website/src/tutorial/json-editor/main.md

 ```

 You'll notice that we make this function generic across the `ratatui::backend::Backend`.
 In previous
 sections we hardcoded the `CrosstermBackend`.
-This this trait approach allows us to make our code
+This trait approach allows us to make our code
 backend agnostic.

 This method accepts an object of type `Terminal` which implements the `ratatui::backend::Backend`